Skip to content

 These are a variety of GUI elements that display data, including charts or gauges.

 Their input values cannot be variables, but raw values.
 To display the contents of a variable, insert a TapNLink value extractor node between the variable and their input.
-Note that this extractor is usually inserted automatically by the Dashboard Editor when the variable is imported.
+Note that this extractor is usually inserted automatically by the UI Editor when the variable is imported.

 Charts